Proteseus/Proteseus/README.md

 # 💫 About Me:
-Computer Science student with interests ranging from web to AI and Machine Learning.<br>Enthusiastic coder and programmer, love to learn and expand my base.
+Computer Science graduate and python developer with interests ranging from web to AI and Machine Learning.
+Enthusiastic coder and programmer and entrepreneur, love to learn and expand my base.
+One of 2 founders and acting COO of [Adwa Dynamics Software Technologies](https://adwadynamics.com)

 # 💻 Tech Stack: